-The Makita 18V LXT Cordless X-Lock Angle Grinder is on the smaller, lighter side.
+The Makita XAG26 X-Lock angle grinder is on the smaller, lighter side.
 It’s only 14 3/4 inches long with a girth that makes the barrel easy to find a comfortable grip on.

-Without a battery and with the side handle, the XAG26 weighs 4.6 pounds.
+Without a battery and with a side handle, the XAG26 weighs 4.6 pounds.
 Adding a 5.0Ah battery to it brings it just under the 6-pound mark.